Ayman-99/Online-Quiz-Socket/README.md

 ## Notes:
+- Server must be run first then client.
 - Once server.java execute it will automatically creates txt file with inital questions.
-(Add more with same format if you want)
+(Add more with same format if you want).
-- Users are stored in the database (can be changed)
+- Users are stored in the database (can be changed).
+- Application support 1 to 1 connection (No threads)
 ```
 Need support ?